 Working with more capable people does not mean that you get stuck

-This week a friend called me concerned because his company was going to hire a new developer to work on a new project.
+This week a friend called me concerned because his company would hire a new developer to work on a new project.

-His concern was because he thinks that this new developer was going to get to work full time on new technology, improve the application and he would be stuck as a developer and would not allow him to grow and learn new things.
+His concern was that he thinks that this new developer would get to work full time on new technology, improve the application, and be stuck as a developer and would not allow him to grow and learn new things.

 Slapping reality into him

-- You have been in the company for 5 years and you have never made the required architecture change, you have your reasons but you are already stuck.
+You have been in the company for five years, and you have never made the required architecture change.
+You have your reasons, but you are already stuck

-- The new developer is going to need as much from you as you from him and that’s what it’s all about, giving and receiving knowledge.
+The new developer will need as much from you as you from him, and that's what it's all about, giving and receiving knowledge

 The next day my friend sends me a Slack and tells me he wants to show me something.
-He had set up for the architecture change they need, among other things he told me that it was much easier than he thought and that he saw a lot of benefit.
+He had set up for the architecture change they need.
+Among other things, he said to me that it was much easier than he thought and that he saw a lot of benefits.